markafitzgerald1/simulate-cribbage-games/README.md

   - add a play strategy which plays to score the maximum possible play points in the immediately upcoming play action, disregarding future play actions of opponent or self.
 - Web UI/UX improvements:
   - Improve human player play against implemented computer discard and play strategies:
-    - add cut phase (including 2 nibs points for dealer on Jack starter) to web UI and Node.js simulation;
+    - add cut phase (including 2 nibs points for dealer on Jack starter) to web UI and Node.js simulation (reify GameState across web UI and Node simulation here?
+Presence factors deal then discard then cut then play then pone count then dealer count order out of web UI and Node simulation);
-    - add pone hand, dealer hand and crib counting phases;
+    - add pone hand, dealer hand and crib counting phases (reify GameState across web UI and Node simulation here?
+Presence factors deal then discard then cut then play then pone count then dealer count order out of web UI and Node simulation);
     - allow human player to discard and play as first pone, first dealer, both or neither;
     - display 'Go' play actions in grey or otherwise less attention grabbing style;
     - show play points scored on card which scored the points; and